-- Convenient connection: Network terminal only needs an Ethernet cable instead of external power supply. - Stability: PD supports PoE power and can be connected to other power supply to realize redundancy power supply. - Standard: It complies with IEEE 802.3af and IEEE 802.3at standards, with globally unified power interface. - Wide application: It can be used for IP phone, wireless AP (Access Point), portable device charger, card reader, webcam, data acquisition, etc. - All 1-24 ports of this switch support PoE function, can automatically detect PD, and supply power for PD conforming to IEEE 802.3af and IEEE 802.3at standards.
+- Convenient connection: Network terminal only needs an Ethernet cable instead of external power supply. - Stability: PD supports PoE power and can be connected to other power supply to realize redundancy power supply. - Standard: It complies with IEEE 802.3af and IEEE 802.3at standards, with globally unified power interface. - Wide application: It can be used for IP phone, wireless AP (Access Point), portable device charger, card reader, webcam, data acquisition, and so on. - All 1 24 ports (ports 1 8 for TEG5310P-8-150W) of this switch support PoE function, can automatically detect PD, and supply power for PD conforming to IEEE 802.3af and IEEE 802.3at standards.
 Due to the limited power of the system and each port, some configurations must be made for the switch in order to ensure the proper power for each PD and to make full use of the system power.

-9.2 Global
+10.2 Global